the-krafty-koder/facilities/frontend/README.md

 ## Getting Started

 This is the facilities app.
-Youll need an internet connection to access the backend api.
+Youll need an internet connection to access the backend api that's hosted on a cloudlare worker.
 Follow the steps below to get it working.
 (I built it on Mac so there may be tiny differences for other platforms.)

 First clone the repository